top of page

 Say, “I would like to take two weeks off this coming summer.
 How does July 10th to the 24th sound?”

-Have a conversation with your boss, manager, or team and discuss how emails should be handled.
+Before you leave, have a conversation with your manager and team about how emails will be handled.

 Will you be checking emails or completely offline?